kirillzhosul/subscriby/frontends/README.md

-# Subscriby frontends
+# `Subscriby` frontends

-Collection of ready to use `frontends` for Subscriby, like, Telegram bot for managing subscriptions for administrators.
+Collection of ready to use `frontends` for `Subscriby` like Telegram bot for managing subscriptions for administrators.